ILoveHubGit/versiontracker/README.md

 # Version Tracker  (Version 0.1.0-SNAPSHOT)
-The intention of this client-server application is to visualize the architectural landscape of an IT-environment.
-Within an environment, applications and/or systems can be added as nodes and their submodules/functions as subnodes.
-These can than be linked together through there interfaces.
+The intention of this application is to visualize the architectural landscape of an IT-environment.
+Within an environment, applications and/or systems can be added as nodes and these can have subnodes which may represent submodules/functions.
+Then both nodes and subnodes can than be linked together through there interfaces.

 ## Prerequisites